 Estonia is sparsely populated and has vast swathes of virtually untouched landscape.
 The country is characterised by its proximity to water: Estonia has more than 1,500 islands and 1,000 lakes and its coast is 3,800 kilometres in length.
 Numerous marshes, upland moors and forests shape its landscape.

 The collection of reliable environmental data is crucial to preserve this unique natural landscape, putting the Estonian authorities in a position to take well-founded decisions to protect the environment.
 For Estonia, high air and water quality, radiation protection and the prevention of natural disasters are especially important.
 For this reason, environmental monitoring has been improved in these areas in particular.

 Modern equipment and training

-Reliable, comprehensive, rapidly available environmental data
+Reliable, comprehensive, immediate environmental data

 Thanks to these eleven projects, Estonia has been able to improve its implementation of EU regulations on environmental monitoring.
 Data collection costs have fallen by 40%.